 Chaos’ eyes widen, and his smile grows ever so slightly, if simply out of irony.

 “Pathetic dog,” Torment snaps, the clicking of his jaws sounding like the ethereal tearing of cosmic material.
-“Having a problem with your little sphere?”
+“Having a problem with your little sphere, are we?”

 Chaos’ eyes widen all the way, to massive, perfect circles denoting a horrible will for murder.
 “Wonderful, so you must know who it was that displaced it from me?”